KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     Target Definition menu item.

-Clicking on the “Plus” icon you can add a new target.
+By clicking the *Plus* icon a new target can be added.

-The define a new target you must insert a name, a validity start date/end date and the association to at least one target.
-It is possibile to associate a target clicking on the item **Add KPI association** and selecting the KPI of interest.
+The define a new target you need to type in a name, a validity start date/end date and the association to at least one target.
+ The association with a target can be done by clicking the item **Add KPI association** and selecting the KPI of interest.
 Once the association is set, the “Value” box gets editable and you can insert the value you wish to send to the selected KPI.
 An example is given in figure below.

 .. _kpitargetassoc:
 .. figure:: media/image142.png